Outer Coast Summer Seminar 2018

 The Summer Seminar academic course offering is Perspectives on Freedom, Authority, and Polarization, co-taught by X̱’unei Lance Twitchell (joining us for the first portion of the seminar) and Sharon Schuman.

 The Outer Coast Summer Seminar does not have a fixed cost of attendance.
-Instead, we ask that the student and their parent(s)/guardian(s) complete the appropriate form (found below) to set their own cost of attendance based on their household’s financial means.
+Instead, we ask that the student and their parent(s)/guardian(s) complete the appropriate form to set their own cost of attendance based on their household’s financial means.
 This form will be sent to the student once their application has been reviewed.
 Outer Coast will meet the financial need of all students.
 Cost will not be a barrier to attendance.

 The Summer Seminar runs July 6 - August 4, 2018 in Sitka, Alaska.

-For more information on the Summer Seminar (including course information and cost of attendance), please peruse our full Summer Seminar Program Overview.
+For more information on the Summer Seminar (including course information and cost of attendance), see our full Summer Seminar Program Overview.

-Admissions decision are made on a rolling basis up until April 15.
+Admissions decisions are made on a rolling basis up until April 22, 2018

 Questions: please contact firstname.lastname@example.org